Monday, February 28, 2011

 It was used as a brothel when the Japanese had possession of Hong Kong, and local women were forced into prostitution to ‘entertain’ Japanese troops.
 It is said (read: in this case is incredibly likely) that the women were also frequently tortured and killed.
 Now the building is owned by a development company, and despite the land being worth billions, it is heritage listed for “its beautiful architecture.”
 (Read: the Chinese are an incredibly superstitious people.)

-white panels are actually plaster boards - put there so that people can't see or get in.
+It is so obviously colonial.
+The wrought iron, the balcony, the brickwork - and those white panels are actually plaster boards - put there so that people can't see or get in. |

 I did a bit more digging on the place and found out LOT more juicy and frightening – and recent – information.
 To start with, it’s only occasionally inhabited by squatters.
 This is a pretty bad sign considering the number of homeless in Hong Kong and the fact that this building is in a quiet, isolated yet central location.
 It is also very rarely patrolled and there is no nearby security to fend off potentioal homeless people.
 Ordinarily this would be the ideal location for squatters or homeless, but it is still empty.
 Secondly, the building is a freaky kind of ‘suicide hub’ for depressed Hong Kong residents.
 People go to hang themselves from boughs and balustrades or throw themselves off roofs and verandas.
 Although the last reported case was in 2008, street knowledge is that in Hong Kong many suicides still go unreported – especially those that would create unnecessary hype – which is exactly what happens when anything happens at Nam Koo.
 Lastly, a couple of years ago a small group of ghost hunting students managed to get right into the building, in an attempt to stay the night and witness evidence to support the stories.
 The media went crazy when the story leaked out that one of the young girls had been ‘possessed’ and was hospitalized thereafter.
 She was hysterical – screaming and attacking police officers that came to retrieve the students.